kcl-lang/kcl-lang.io/docs/user_docs/support/faq-kcl.md

 dataIsUnique: true
 ```

-## 55. How do i omit attributes in the output for variables with "None" value?
+## 55. How to omit attributes in the output for variables with "None" value?

 In KCL, there is a builtin disableNone feature `-n` that does not print variables with null value.